Opentrons/Protocols/protocols/Dilute96Well/README.md

 	* Dilution

 ## Description
-With this protocol your robot can fill a set amount of solvent into a 24 well trough.
+With this protocol your robot can fill a set amount of solvent into either a 24 well Plate or a custom 96 well plate.
 Input data is added using a CSV File.

 ### Time Estimate